 I’ve had my period about a year now, and I just find the cramps really uncomfortable.
-I know some people miss school and things because of pains, mine aren’t bad enough to stay in bed, but are just really painful and uncomfortable.
+I know some people miss school and things because of pains, mine isn’t bad enough to stay in bed but are just really painful and uncomfortable.
 Do the pains get better after a few months or years, or will they always be this bad?
+Sam, 15

 For more Ask Shelley, check them out here.